Wonderful Life (Hurts song)

-"Wonderful Life" is a song by English musical duo Hurts from their debut album, Happiness.
+"Wonderful Life" is a song by British musical duo Hurts from their debut album, Happiness.
 It was released as their debut single in Denmark on 3 May 2010 and was released as their second single in the United Kingdom on 22 August 2010.
-The song peaked at number two in Germany and reached top ten positions in Denmark, Switzerland, Poland and Austria.
+"Wonderful Life" peaked at number 21 on the UK Singles Chart.
+Outside the United Kingdom, "Wonderful Life" topped the charts in Poland and peaked within the top ten of the charts in Austria, Denmark, Germany, Israel and Switzerland.
 It also charted in Belgium.

 Background

 In an interview with entertainment website Digital Spy, lead singer Theo Hutchcraft said of "Wonderful Life": "It's basically based on two extremes: the first being a man who wants to kill himself and the second being love at first sight.
 He's standing on the bridge about to jump and he's stopped by a woman.
 They see each other and fall in love.
 She basically says, 'Come with me, it's all going to be fine'.
 The song only offers a snippet of someone's life, so we don't know what happens at the end of it."